garonperceval/garonperceval.github.io/index.md

 ### About Me

 I am a researcher at Monash University Suzhou whose current work focuses on environmental psychology, virtual reality, biophilic design, and mental health and wellbeing.
+I have a PhD in psychology from The University of Queensland, Australia.

 My research examines how physical and virtual environments influence wellbeing, restoration, and emotional experiences (e.g., positive affect, awe).